Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know

 Connecting e-commerce, ERP, CRM and internal systems is as critical today as having a product or stock.
 But many companies follow the same path: quick scripts made “at home”, cheap plugins and small agencies that promise to “keep everything integrated” in a few weeks.
 Spoiler: big mistake.

-In Excel, that path seems logical: lower initial fee, zero “expensive” licenses, all solved with our own code or a couple of connectors.
-In practice, That apparent savings end up costing dearly, converted into IT overtime, lost sales, drops on key days and a growing list of “urgent patches” that no one has time to order.
+In theory, that path seems logical: lower initial fee, zero “expensive” licenses, all solved with our own code or a couple of connectors.
+In practice, Those apparent savings end up costing dearly, converted into IT overtime, lost sales, drops on key days, and a growing list of “urgent patches” that no one has time to address.

-In this article, we focus on the real TCO (Total Cost of Ownership) of home integrations and ad-hoc solutions, and how an iPaaS like Weavee changes the equation in favor of your business.
+In this article, we focus on the true TCO (Total Cost of Ownership) of in-house integrations and ad-hoc solutions, and how an iPaaS like Weavee changes the equation in favor of your business.

 Why “we do it” is often expensive

-Several independent integration analyses agree on the same pattern: building custom integrations takes longer, requires scarce technical profiles and It generates a debt difficult to maintain.
+Several independent integration analyses agree on the same pattern: building custom integrations takes longer, requires scarce technical profiles, and It generates technical debt difficult to maintain.

-The team of AppsConnect compares custom integrations vs iPaaS and shows that own developments usually require weeks or months, while an integration platform allows deploying reusable connectors in much less time.
+The team at AppsConnect compares custom integrations vs iPaaS and shows that in-house developments usually require weeks or months, while an integration platform allows for the deployment of reusable connectors in much less time.

-In parallel, teams that decide to “build everything” usually underestimate three costs that later become critical, such As Nango warns in their analysis of the hidden costs of building integrations in-house:
+Additionally, teams that opt to “build everything” usually underestimate three costs that later become critical, as Nango warns in their analysis of the hidden costs of building integrations in-house:

-• Engineering time: A PoC can be put together in hours, but bringing it to a production standard involves managing errors, reattempts, monitoring, performance and security.
+• Engineering time: A PoC can be put together in hours, but bringing it to a production standard involves managing errors, retries, monitoring, performance, and security.

-• Maintenance and incidents: Every change to an API, ERP, or third-party platform opens up a new round of adjustments.
+• Maintenance and incidents: Every change to an API, ERP, or third-party platform necessitates a new round of adjustments.

 • Opportunity cost: While the team is supporting integrations, it's not building core functionality or improving the customer experience.